 Now, about the name of this place — “L’Aberwrach.”
 It doesn’t sound very French because it isn’t.
 It is Pictish, carried from that language into Gaelic.
 “Aber” means mouth, as in mouth of the river.

 There are other places here in Brittany that bear the same prefix, nearby Aber Ildut being an example.
-There are more “Abers” up in Scotland, such “Arbroath,” at the mouth of the Brothock Burn, where Leander stopped two years ago, and “Aberdeen,” at the mouth of Rivers Dee and Don.
+There are more “Abers” up in Scotland, such as “Arbroath,” at the mouth of the Brothock Burn, where Leander stopped two years ago, and “Aberdeen,” at the mouth of River Dee.
 “Abers” appear in Wales too, and as “Inver,” in Ireland as well.

 It is also interesting to note that the emphasis on the place-name has survived all these years.
 In other words, in English, we say “DART-mouth” and “FAL-mouth,” emphasizing the first syllable, even in the U.S. where we have long divorced he place-name with the focus on the English rivers Dart and Fal.
 But Arb-ROATH and Aber-DEEN have their accent on the second syllable, because the focus is on, again, the river names, not on the generic “mouth.”

 It hits us, too, as we visit these Celtic outposts, that they are, well, outposts.
 The Celts got pushed to the once less-desirable corners of Europe — to Ireland, Scotland, Galicia, and Brittany, where the weather is wilder and the land not quite as uniformly arable.
 The Celts were the American Indians of Europe, though just as names like “Massachusetts,” “Connecticut,” and “Ohio” linger on in the U.S., so too have the Picts and Celts have left their calling cards here.

 It felt good to have gotten ourselves to this outpost.
 We are better set up for the Bay of Biscay.
 And after the hard work, the rewards began.